belhaddo/jroxy/README.md

 ---

 ### 3. Caching
+JRoxy uses **EhCache** as an in-memory caching layer.
+You can easily plug in another caching system (like Redis) by implementing the `EhCacheService` interface and updating configuration.
 - **GET requests** are cached:
     - A unique cache key is built from the request.
     - If a valid cached response exists, it’s returned immediately.
-    - Otherwise, the request is forwarded upstream, and the response is cached for future use.
+    - Otherwise, the request is forwarded downstream, and the response is cached for future use.
-- **Non-GET requests** (e.g., POST, PUT, DELETE) bypass the cache and are sent directly to the upstream service.
+- **Non-GET requests** (e.g., POST, PUT, DELETE) bypass the cache and are sent directly to the downstream service.

 Caching behavior is inspired
 by [Cloudflare’s Cache-Control guide](https://www.cloudflare.com/en-gb/learning/cdn/glossary/what-is-cache-control/).